ameer-ali-jamali/Php_Fopen_modals_testing/README.md

-# its just for prcticing something for restApi
+# Its just for practicing something for restApi